Lactobacillus rhamnosus GR-1®

 Further relevant studies: Anukan et al., (2009).

-Lactobacillus rhamnosus GR-1® for General Health in Pregnancy
+Lactobacillus rhamnosus GR-1® and General Health in Pregnancy

 The health of the vaginal microflora is known to be of vital importance in pregnancy, so there is considerable interest in the use of probiotics to maintain optimum intimate health at this important time.
 The vaginal ecosystem is very delicate and complex, lactobacilli are the main bacteria in this area in healthy women.
 A reduction in this genus of bacteria, particularly in the first trimester, can have serious effects and has even been found to increase the chances of pre-term labour; however, studies have indicated that the use of the probiotic Lactobacillus rhamnosus GR-1® may possibly reduce the risk of preterm labour (Gardiner et al., 2002).
 It’s believed that the anti-inflammatory effects of the probiotic may modulate various factors involved in the pathophysiology of preterm labour thereby, which could, in theory, reduce the risk of premature delivery (Yeganegi M., 2012).

 It is known that babies receive their first influx of beneficial bacteria from their mother, so many new mothers are keen to ensure that their own microbiota is healthy.
 In a small trial using 56 pregnant women, who were given the probiotic supplement Lactobacillus rhamnosus GR-1® in combination with an extract from the Morgina plant, it was found that the combination appeared to increase the diversity of the gut bacteria of their new born babies (Bisanz J.E. et al, 2015).